-This lesson describes how to make a simple electromagnets and a motor that is powered by a solar panel.
+This lesson describes how to make simple electromagnets and a motor that is powered by a solar panel.

 A magnet is an object that produces a magnetic field.
 We are already familiar with certain types of magnetic fields such as the Earth’s magnetic field that a compass uses to point north, or refrigerator magnets that use magnetic fields to stick.
 Magnets have uses beyond being interesting toys and sticking things on metal, and one of the most widespread uses of magnets in industry is in electric motors.
 In electric motors, the magnet is used to generate rotation using electrical current passing through loops of wire.

 Many of the magnets we are most familiar with are considered permanent magnets.
 These include common magnets like refrigerator magnets, horseshoe and bar magnets, and rare earth magnets.
 The magnetic field from these magnets is due to the orientation of electrons in the magnet, which generally does not change.